benji011/myspace_nextjs/README.md

 ## Installation

-Clone the repository to your own working directory then `cd` into it to install dependencies with `npm`
+Fork the repository then clone it to your own machine in a directory you will remember.
+Then `cd` into it to install dependencies with `npm`

 ```bash
 git clone git@github.com:benji011/myspace_nextjs.git